-CLASS 10250 - SAFETY AND EDUCATION IN SHOOTING SPORT
+CLASS 10250 - SAFETY AND EDUCATION IN SHOOTING SPORTS

 An exhibit that shows learning about safe and responsible use of firearms and archery equipment or wildlife management.
-(The exhibit may not include actual firearms; archery equipment allowed if tips are removed from arrows).
+(The exhibit may not include actual firearms or live ammunition.
+Archery equipment is allowed if tips are removed from arrows.)